Authorize using member roles

 Page preview mode

-Role-restricted content is accessible when previewing pages in the administration or through Page Builder.
-Preview mode bypasses role checks, allowing editors to view content regardless of role assignments.
+Secured content, including content restricted to specific member roles, is accessible when previewing pages in the administration, through Page Builder, or via shareable preview URLs.
+Preview mode bypasses member role checks, allowing editors to view content regardless of role assignments.
+For preview limitations of ASP.NET authorization flows, see MVC authorization flows and preview mode.